For an overview of maritime plaques, click on the Maritime heading above. Click on images to enlarge.

 http://en.wikipedia.org/wiki/Marco_Polo_(ship)

-This transfer appears on smaller unmarked plaques, and larger plaques with rounded corners attributed to John Carr's pottery, Newcastle (top centre).
+This transfer appears on smaller unmarked plaques, and larger plaques with rounded corners attributed to John Carr's pottery, Newcastle (top centre and bottom left).
 The popularity of these plaques plummeted when the marketplace was flooded with similar modern reproductions titled 'Agamemnon' (bottom right).
 Sadly these repros are often passed off as 19th century originals.
 See the Reproductions page to find out more.

 http://en.wikipedia.org/wiki/Marco_Polo_(ship)

-This transfer appears on smaller unmarked plaques, and larger plaques with rounded corners attributed to John Carr's pottery, Newcastle (top centre).
+This transfer appears on smaller unmarked plaques, and larger plaques with rounded corners attributed to John Carr's pottery, Newcastle (top centre and bottom left).
 The popularity of these plaques plummeted when the marketplace was flooded with similar modern reproductions titled 'Agamemnon' (bottom right).
 Sadly these repros are often passed off as 19th century originals.
 See the Reproductions page to find out more.

 Northumberland 74